lezzles11/Postgres-Node-Template/README.md

 | Creating a checklist |        H        |       2hrs        |     2.5hrs      |

 #### What is one thing that I learned from doing this project? :books:

+- Better understand how express works with front end
+- Diagrams are awesome

 #### Credits :recycle: